Actias ningpoana

-Actias ningpoana, the Chinese moon moth, is a moth of the family Saturniidae.
+Actias ningpoana, the Chinese moon moth, is a species of moth in the family Saturniidae.
 The species was first described by father-and-son entomologists Cajetan and Rudolf Felder in 1862.
 It is quite large, and has long, curved, hindwing tails.
-There are many congeners across Asia; the Luna moth (A. luna) of Eastern Canada and the United States is a close relative.
+There are many congeners across Asia; the Luna moth (A. luna) of eastern Canada and the United States is a close relative.